In September 2014, ISIS

 On September 30 in Edmonton, Canada, a man purposely strikes a police officer with a white Chevrolet Malibu before jumping out of the vehicle, stabbing the officer several times with a knife and fleeing on foot.

 There is an ISIS flag in the car, which is later seized as evidence.
 Just before midnight that same day, a police officer stops a U-Haul truck at a checkpoint and recognizes the driver's name as similar to that of the Chevrolet's registered owner.
-The U-Haul truck then speeds off towards downtown Edmonton.
+The U-Haul truck then speeds off toward downtown Edmonton.
 During the chase, the truck deliberately attempts to hit pedestrians in crosswalks and alleys, injuring at least four pedestrians.
 Abdulahi Hasan Sharif, 30, a Somali refugee, is later charged with five counts of attempted murder, dangerous driving, criminal flight causing bodily harm and possession of a weapon for a dangerous purpose.

 .
 The captured suspect has been identified as Sayfullo Habibullaevic Saipov.
 Authorities found a note near the truck used in the incident, claiming the attack was made in the name of ISIS, a senior law enforcement official said.